taomasgonzalez/GNNCellClassification/README.md

 - `train`: Trains the GNN and logs metrics/artifacts.
 - `test`: Tests the GNN and logs metrics/artifacts.

+### Implementation Details

+For researchers interested in the underlying implementation details of the featurization and training stages, the `Training.ipynb` notebook provides a comprehensive walkthrough of the internal mechanisms.
+This notebook demonstrates the step-by-step process of feature extraction, graph construction, and model training, offering insights into the computational pipeline's core components.

 ---

 #### Python implementation of the Pipeline stages